yireo/yireo-slides/slides/yireo/enforce_better_extensions.md

 ---
 {state: light middle}
 # My talk
-- Obvious points first
+~ Obvious points first
-- Bits of psychology
+~ Bits of psychology
+~ Bits of ranting
+~ Enlighted points
+~ A lot of bullet points like these

 ---
 {state: light middle}